Project-DevX/BudgetMate/GOOGLE_SIGNIN_SETUP.md

 ## Overview

-This guide walks you through implementing Google Sign-In with Firebase authentication in your React Native Expo app.
+This guide walks you through implementing Google Sign-In with Firebase authentication in your React Native Expo app using Expo AuthSession (compatible with Expo managed workflow).

+## 🔧 Important: Redirect URI Configuration

+**Before proceeding with Firebase setup, you must configure redirect URIs in Google Cloud Console.**

+👉 **See [GOOGLE_SIGNIN_REDIRECT_URIS.md](./GOOGLE_SIGNIN_REDIRECT_URIS.md) for detailed redirect URI setup instructions.**

+The redirect URI configuration is critical for Google Sign-In to work in both development and production environments.

 ## 🔥 Firebase Console Setup